 Free of soy, sugar, gluten, GMOs and dairy

 - Weight1.65 pounds

 - Dimensions4.8 x 4.8 x 8.5 inches

-ALOHA are a company that really appear to have the absolute backing of their customers even if these customers readily admit that flavor is not their strong suit (although their chocolate flavor seems to be a hit, broken clocks and all that).
-Despite this, ALOHA’s plant based protein powder still packs enough benefits to overlook this unfortunate flavor fail by using 12 real ingredients, a complete amino acid profile and omega-3s as well as coconut sugar instead of relying on artificial sweeteners.
+ALOHA is a company that really appears to have the absolute backing of their customers even if these customers readily admit that flavor is not their strong suit (although their chocolate flavor seems to be a hit, broken clocks, and all that).
+Despite this, ALOHA’s plant based protein powder still packs enough benefits to overlook this unfortunate flavor failure by using 12 real ingredients, a complete amino acid profile, and omega-3s as well as coconut sugar instead of relying on artificial sweeteners.

 12 real ingredients used

 Ideal for vegetarians, vegans, celiacs and paleo diets